rakshyak-98/prep-projects/bittorrent-client/README.md

 - Ideally we want to fastest peers to get more requests, rather than have multiple requests bottle-necked by the slowest peer.

 A natural solution is to request just one or a few pieces from a peer at a time, and only make the next request after receiving a response.
 This way that faster peers will send their responses faster, *coming back* for more requests more frequently.

+### Request Failures
+it's possible for us to request a piece but never receive it.
+This is because a connection can drop at any time for whatever reason.
+Since we avoid requesting pieces that have been added to the `requested` array, these pieces will never be received.
+What solves is maintain two lists, one for requested pieces and one for received pieces.
+- update the `requested` list at request time
+- update the `received` list at receive time.
+- Then whenever we have requested all pieces but there are still pieces that we haven't received, we copy the `received` list into the `requested` list, and that will allow us to re-request those missing pieces.